How to Use this Book#

 If you do not have already, set up a GitHub account.
 It’s free, and it’s a great way to start tracking your code!

-Dive into the notebook that opens!
+Click the Start button and dive into the notebook that opens!

 Colab#